მზიანი — MZIANI [mZIA-ni]

 The three-line label on every Teanium pack carries: Georgian script in primary size, Latin transliteration following the BGN/PCGN 2009 standard, and an English subtitle that names the leaf's biochemical state — not its flavour.

-Drying under open sunlight.
+"Solar" — Drying under open sunlight.
 Preserves enzymes, chlorophyll, and volatile compounds.
-Used for white tea and as the defining step of MZIANI TSIVI living tea.

-Anaerobic fermentation in an oxygen-free environment.
-Converts glutamic acid in the leaf into gamma-aminobutyric acid (GABA).
-Always written first when combined with another method.
+"Internal" — Anaerobic fermentation in oxygen-free environment.
+Converts glutamic acid into GABA.

 | Combination | Status | Reason |